Mixed Blessings: The Great Lakes Compact and Agreement, the IJC, and International Dispute Resolution

 This Article does not criticize the agreements, but it does lament the reluctance of the two countries to more readily embrace the International Joint Commission, and the powers granted to it under the Boundary Waters Treaty.
 The Compact and Agreement move transboundary environmental management and dispute resolution from the international to the subnational level.
 By doing so, they likely will further curtail the two countries' use of the IJC.
 At the very least, the agreements reflect a missed opportunity to reinvigorate, rather than undermine, the IJC.
 If the IJC has been only marginally effective recently, its shortcomings are a result of U.S. and Canadian national policy.
 The federal governments have been reluctant to embrace the IJC as an effective bilateral institution.
 It did not have to be this way.
 The result, this Article concludes, is unfortunate.

 Parrish, Austen L., "Mixed Blessings: The Great Lakes Compact and Agreement, the IJC, and International Dispute Resolution" (2006).
-Faculty Publications.
-Paper 886.
+Articles by Maurer Faculty.
+886.